jelmervdl/kennissysteem/README.md

 Put your knowledge base in the 'knowledgebases' folder (or upload them through the web interface) and point your browser to the www/index.php file to get started.

+## Local
+More recent versions of PHP come with a built-in web server which is ideal for local development.
+To use this, open a terminal or console and go into the `www` folder.
+There, run this command:

+	php -S localhost:8080

+You can now see your system up and running when you go to http://localhost:8080/ in your web browser.

 ## Heroku
 Heroku allows you to deploy the application to the web right from git.
 Just pushing your changes also updates your live running application.
 See [Heroku.md](Heroku.md) for instructions.

 ## Webserver
 Just copy all the files from this repository to your webserver using FTP or SFTP.
 If possible, configure the folder *www* is as the document root.

-If you also want to be able to upload and run knowledge bases, make sure the knowledgebases folder is writeable for the web service.
+If you also want to be able to upload and run knowledge bases, make sure the `knowledgebases` folder is writeable for the web service.
 See [these detailed instructions for Wordpress](https://codex.wordpress.org/Changing_File_Permissions) on how making folders writable (and all the risks involved) works.

 ## Command line
+There is a command line version available as well.
+This just runs the entire Q&A in your terminal.
 Assuming the `php` binary is in your path, you should be able to call:

 	./main.php [-v] knowledge-base

 Example:

-	./main.php knowledge.xml
+	./main.php knowledgebases/crossing.xml

+The -v option enables verbose logging, in case you're wondering what is happening in the reasoner.

 # Knowledge base format
 The knowledge base can contain rules, questions and goals to infer and is written using XML.
 See `www/knowledge-base-example.xml` for an example.